-The Data Reduction Pipeline (DRP) is in charge of reducing the series of raw images in a given visit, the Level 0.5 data products, to produce the corresponding flux time series, ready for the scientific analyses.
-These light curves, called Level 2 Data Products, are then archived in the CHEOPS data archive.
+The DRP reduces the series of raw images in a given visit, the Level 0.5 data products, to produce the corresponding flux time series, ready for the scientific analyses.
+These light curves, called Level 2 Data Products, are then archived in the CHEOPS Mission Archive.
 The DRP is run automatically once triggered by the processing framework.
 There is no interaction with an external agent, and there is no interactive configuration of the pipeline.
 The pipeline is implemented in Python 3.4.